 Now use the export command to create the

 MK_LIBDIR environment variables.
-Customise the commands according to
+Customize the commands according to

 your actual directories.